anfrench/hello-world/cloud merger/ReadMe.txt

-------cloudMerger-----
+﻿
+------cloud Merger-----
-	This program opens several pcd files, crops the z axsis (To remove ground and upper noise), sums all clouds into one, and saves the result.
+	This program opens several pcd files, crops the z axis (To remove ground and upper noise), sums all clouds into one, and saves the result.
 	The input cloud file names/location are all obtained from an input file called "fileNames.txt".

 	----Variables----